For professors, instructors, and trainers

 Review, Organize, and Export to Your LMS

 Review the generated questions, make any edits, and organize your bank by topic, chapter, or difficulty.
-Then export directly to your learning management system.
-PDFQuiz supports export formats compatible with Canvas, Moodle, Blackboard, and Google Classroom, so your question bank is immediately usable inside the platform your institution already relies on.
+Then download the bank as a Word document, a PDF, or a tab-separated file you can open in Excel, and move it into Canvas, Moodle, Blackboard, or Google Classroom through that platform's question editor or its own plain-text bulk upload.
 Draw random subsets to build unique exam versions, assign questions to quizzes, or share the bank with colleagues teaching the same course.

 Every Question Type You Need in One Bank